 Security becomes a focus

 According to a report by Microsoft, about 41% of the users of voice devices are concerned about trust and confidentiality.
-So make it more secure and convenient for customers to make purchases, Amazon & Google have introduced some security measures like speaker verification and ID as part of using voice assistant experience.
+To make it more secure and convenient for customers to make purchases, Amazon & Google have introduced some security measures like speaker verification and ID as part of using the voice assistant experience.

-Look at some of the stats which will give you a thorough idea of voice market and how it has been impacted the tech market—
+Look at some of the stats which will give you a thorough idea of the voice market and how it has been impacted the tech market—

 - About 60% of the smartphone users have tried voice search at least once in the 12 months

-- It is estimated that by 2024, the global voice-based smart speaker market could be worth $30 billion, and which is a huge potential.
+- It is estimated that by 2024, the global voice-based smart speaker market could be worth $30 billion, which is a huge potential.